pioneers/tenshi/README.md

 For the time being, `build.sh` is not modular enough, and needs all of these dependencies to exist to do anything.

+However, Angel-Player can be built with only its listed dependencies using `./build-angel-player.sh`.

-### To do anything besides Angel-Player development
+### To do anything
 * PyYAML
 * coreutils, build-essential, etc.
 * python (2.7 recommended)